mad01/mad01.github.io/_posts/2016-07-20-docker-apline-image-size-improvments.md

 ENTRYPOINT gunicorn --bind 0.0.0.0:8080 pikachu.app:api
 {% endhighlight %}

 For go we will use 3 base images, Debian, alpine, and scratch.
-We need to compile go with it's deps. like this for example.
+We need to compile go with it's deps.
 The resulting file will be about `11 MB`
 {% highlight bash %}
 $ CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -o main .
 {% endhighlight %}